-Aerial surveys for wading birds have been conducted in impoundments and the estuaries on KSC monthly since 1987.
-The average number of wood storks seen is six to seven per survey (E. Stolen pers. comm.).
+Monthly aerial surveys for wading birds have been conducted in impoundments and estuaries on KSC since 1987.
+The average number of wood storks seen is six to seven per survey (E. Stolen/IMSS/pers. comm.).
 Wood storks have not nested on KSC since 1991, when freezing temperatures the previous winter killed the majority of mangroves, their primary nesting substrate on KSC.
 Even though the mangroves have returned, the wood storks have not.
-Wood stork numbers increase on KSC in the winters when there is an influx of non-resident birds, and they feed more commonly in the freshwater roadside ditches than in the estuarine habitats (B. Bolt per. obs., E. Stolen pers. obs.).
+Wood stork numbers increase on KSC in the winters when there is an influx of non-resident birds, and they feed more commonly in the freshwater roadside ditches than in the estuarine habitats (E. Stolen/IMSS/pers. obs.).